Affine Supertrusses and Superbraces: Introduction and Background

-\item If $0 \in T$ is an absorber, then $+_0$ together with the binary product defines a ring structure on the set $T$. \end{enumerate} Rump's theorem (see \cite{Rump:2007}) and its generalisations state that solutions to the set-theoretic Yang--Baxter equation can be built from a (semi-)brace.
-For a map $r : T \times T \rightarrow T \times T$, where we have $r(s, t) = (\lambda_s(t), \rho_t(s))$, the braid relation form of the \emph{set-theoretic Yang--Baxter equation} is
+Rump's theorem (see \cite{Rump:2007}) and its generalisations state that solutions to the set-theoretic Yang--Baxter equation can be built from a (semi-)brace.
+For a map $r : T \times T \rightarrow T \times T$, where we have $r(s, t) = (\lambda_s(t), \rho_t(s))$, the braid relation form of the \emph{set-theoretic Yang--Baxter equation} (see \cite{Drinfeld:1992}) is

-Any such map $r$ that satisfies \eqref{eqn:SetYB} is said to be a \emph{solution} to the set-theoretic Yang--Baxter equation.
+Any such map $r$ that satisfies \eqref{eqn:SetYB} is said to be a \emph{Yang--Baxter map} following Veselov \cite{Veselov:2003} (also see Buchstaber \cite{Buchstaber:1998}).
 If $\lambda_s$ and $\rho_s$ are bijections, then $r$ is said to be a \emph{non-degenerate solution}.
 Importantly, the maps $\lambda$ and $\rho$ can be built from the two-sided semi-brace associated with a unital truss.
-It is well-known that for $r$ to be a solution, we require
+It is well known that for $r$ to be a solution (see for example \cite{Doikou:2024}), we require